asa55/azure-api-management-docs-as-flashcards/Deck/Overview/About-API-Management/1-What-is-Azure-API-Management.md

 ##

+API Management is available in various `_____` differing in capacity and features

+%

-API Management is available in various tiers differing in capacity and features.
+API Management is available in various **tiers** differing in capacity and features

+##

 Azure API Management is made up of the following components.
 These are Azure-hosted and fully managed by default

 - `_____`
 - `_____`